alexrobbins/parquet-thrift-cascalog/README.md

 isn't a problem if your query only has one output field.
 However, your tuple might have several fields to provide values for a templatetap, or because the query is used in several places.
-Specify the field containing your thrift object with `:outfields`.
+Specify the field containing your Thrift object with `:outfields`.

 ```clojure
 (ns example.core